 Add your white melting chocolates to a microwave-safe bowl.
 Microwave for 30 seconds, remove and stir.
 Microwave for 20 seconds and stir; repeat until the candy is melted.

-Take a book and open the book.
-Lay it on the kitchen counter.
+Open a book and lay it on the kitchen counter.
 Place a large piece of wax paper over the open book.

-Next, take a plastic sandwich bag.
-Fill the bag with the melted chocolate.
-You are going to want to snip the corner then very slightly.
+Next, take a plastic sandwich bag and fill it with the melted chocolate.
+You will want to snip the corner very slightly.
 If you snip too much, you will have very thick candy lines.
-The smaller the snip, the finer the chocolate lines to make your candy insect.
+The smaller the snip, the finer the chocolate lines are for making your candy insect.

 Hold the bag of melted chocolate and make a line of white chocolate down the crease of the book.
 This will be the dragonfly body.
 Next, start the outline of the wings.
 The two front wings should be much larger than the back two wings.